 smust usually be used on a primary residence, so your new home may need to become your primary residence, making your current home into a secondary home.
 This could affect the terms of your current mortgage.

-- VA loans – Current or former members of the military may be eligible for VA loans, which are also 0% down.
-Check the service time requirements to find out if you are eligible.
+- VA loans – Current or former members of the military may be eligible for a VA loan for second homes, which is also 0% down.
+Check the service time requirements to find out if you are eligible for a VA loan.

 Want to access your equity without taking on more debt?
 A sale-leaseback program makes it possible to convert your home equity into cash which you can then use to purchase your second home.

 This approach offers you a few advantages when purchasing your second home, including:

 - The ability to make a strong offer – In today’s competitive market, nothing beats cash.
 Likewise, sellers often expect buyers to sacrifice traditional contingencies (for example, the option to back out of the deal without a penalty if your first home doesn’t sell).
 Since a sale-leaseback program removes your first mortgage from the equation, you’ll have cash-on-hand and zero risk of ending up with two mortgages.

 - No interest – Most of the above options effectively add to your debt—and you’ll need to pay interest on the borrowed money.
 In contrast, selling your home allows you to pay off your mortgage and access earnest cash.
 That’s less debt and less interest.

 - No risk of foreclosure – Since a sale-leaseback solution isn’t a loan, you won’t risk foreclosure.
 You simply stay on as a renter until you’re ready to relocate.

 What to Consider